manosakpujiha/movieszonetesting/README.md

 | **Exploratory Testing**       | Identifies hidden issues through unscripted interactions.                           | Manually interact with the app and document unexpected behaviors.                                         | Usability Testing, System Testing                                   |

 ---

+## **Check-In 2 Updates**
+###**Progress Updates**

+###**Tasks Inprogress:**
+###**Unit Tests:**

+Implemented tests for Firebase authentication methods using Jest.
+Verified the correct functioning of login, registration, and authentication error handling.
+###**UI Tests:**

+Designed tests to check the presence of required elements, such as the search and filter components.
+Tested the functionality of the SignIn button to ensure it responds correctly when clicked.
+Began verifying the responsiveness and correct display of UI components across different devices.

+###**SignIn Screen and NavBar Component Tests:**
+Added test cases for the SignIn Screen and NavBar Component to ensure correct rendering and functionality under different conditions.

+####**Accessibility Tests:**
+Conducted basic accessibility checks using tools like Lighthouse and manual testing.
+Fixed issues found in form elements, such as missing input labels and ensuring buttons are focusable.